-Last Updated Date: October 25, 2021
+Last Updated Date: February 8, 2023

 This Restaurant Participation Agreement (this “RPA”) is a binding contract between Business (defined below) and Owner.com, Inc. (“Owner”).
 This RPA sets forth the terms pursuant to which Business may be permitted to use or access certain technology made available by Owner that powers direct online ordering and provides restaurants information relating to those orders (the “Platform” and the Platform, together with any services provided to Business by or on behalf of Owner in connection with Business’s use of the Platform, the “Service”).

-ACCEPTING THIS RPA, EITHER BY CLICKING A BOX INDICATING BUSINESS’ ACCEPTANCE, ENTERING INTO AN ORDER (AS DEFINED BELOW), OTHERWISE ACCESSING OR USING ANY PART OF THE SERVICES, OR OTHERWISE AFFIRMATIVELY INDICATING BUSINESS’ ACCEPTANCE OF THIS AGREEMENT, YOU, THE INDIVIDUAL ACCEPTING THIS RPA: (A) AGREE TO THIS RPA ON BEHALF OF THE ORGANIZATION, COMPANY, OR OTHER LEGAL ENTITY FOR WHICH YOU ACT (“Business”); AND (B) REPRESENT THAT YOU HAVE THE AUTHORITY TO BIND BUSINESS TO THIS RPA.
-IF YOU DOES NOT HAVE SUCH AUTHORITY, OR DO NOT AGREE WITH THE TERMS OF THIS RPA, YOU MUST NOT ACCEPT THIS RPA AND NEITHER YOU NOR THE BUSINESS MAY USE OR ACCESS THE SERVICE.
+ACCEPTING THIS RPA, EITHER BY CLICKING A BOX INDICATING BUSINESS’S ACCEPTANCE, ACCESSING OR USING ANY PART OF THE SERVICE, OR OTHERWISE AFFIRMATIVELY INDICATING BUSINESS’S ACCEPTANCE OF THIS RPA, YOU, THE INDIVIDUAL ACCEPTING THIS RPA: (i) AGREE TO THIS RPA ON BEHALF OF THE ORGANIZATION, COMPANY, OR OTHER LEGAL ENTITY FOR WHICH YOU ACT (“Business”) AND (ii) REPRESENT THAT YOU HAVE THE AUTHORITY TO BIND BUSINESS TO THIS RPA.
+IF YOU DO NOT HAVE SUCH AUTHORITY, OR DO NOT AGREE WITH THE TERMS OF THIS RPA, YOU MUST NOT ACCEPT THIS RPA AND NEITHER YOU NOR THE BUSINESS MAY USE OR ACCESS THE SERVICE.

 As provided in greater detail in this RPA (and without limiting the express language below), Business acknowledges the following: